Any links to Amazon are affiliate links.

 All training in times of non-conflict needn’t be in preparation for social situations.
 It can be for a happy attitude when it is nap time, clearing dishes after a meal, etc. The point here is that training your child before it is a battle of wills between the two of you will help prepare you both.
 You can clearly outline your expectations and have that clear in your head.
 Your child can be informed of those expectations and learn how to carry those expectations out.

-What age do you start this?
+What age do you start training in times of non-conflict?
 Probably younger than you think.
 You need to decide what age your child is ready, but know that your child understands far more than he can communicate.
+I start with toddlers.
 Keep expectations and instructions age-appropriate, in both directions.
 Don’t be too hard but also don’t be too easy.
 This is something that can be so beneficial to both you and child.
 Give it a try!